Hamza Khafif

-Hamza Khafif (حمزة خفيف), also known by the pseudonym TaSh36, is a Moroccan actor, poet, musician, and graphic artist from Casablanca, Morocco.
+Hamza Khafif (حمزة خفيف), also known by the pseudonym TaSh36, is a Moroccan actor, poet, musician, and graphic artist from Mohammedi, a city near Casablanca, Morocco.
+Khafif is currently based in Bologna, Italy.

 Name

 TaSh36 is the pseudonym Khafif uses for his work as a graphic artist.
-"TaSh" refers to Tashelhit, the language of the Shilha Amazigh people.
+"TaSh" refers to Tashelhit, the language of the Shilha Amazigh people, and his art style is directly influenced by Amazigh motifs.

 Career

 Music

-In the past, he performed as a percussionist with Kabareh Cheikhats, a musical troop that performs traditional Moroccan and Arabic folk songs in drag.